hartwigmedical/actin-personalization/scripts/personalization/prediction/src/README.md

    Train models using the `train_and_evaluate` method in the `ModelTrainer` class.

 3. **Feature Selection**:
-   Perform feature selection for CoxPH and Aalen Additive models to improve interpretability.
+   Perform feature selection for CoxPH and Aalen Additive models.

 4. **Evaluation and Visualization**:
    - Evaluate models using metrics like C-Index, IBS, CE, and AUC.
    - Visualize survival curves and compare model performance.

 5. **Model Interpretation**:
-   Use SHAP and custom importance methods to interpret the trained models.
+   Use SHAP to interpret the trained models.

 ---